peter88213/novelyst/docs/de/help/basic_concepts.md

 ### Text passages in scenes

 Text markup for other languages is imported from ODT documents.
-It is represented von *yWriter* project variables.
+It is represented by *yWriter* project variables.
 Thus it's fully compatible with *yWriter*, which interprets them as HTML instructions during document export.

 This then looks like this, for example: